Lisa Dyson: Career

 Dyson conducted research at the University of California, Berkeley, Lawrence Berkeley National Laboratory, Stanford University, the University of California San Francisco, and Princeton University.
 She also worked as a management consultant at Boston Consulting Group, where she advised multi-national companies on effective strategies to run their businesses.
 She has worked in the chemical, energy, transportation, travel, automotive, packaging, and telecommunications industries.

+In 2005, Dyson volunteered in New Orleans following Hurricane Katrina, an experience she later cited as influential in her decision to focus on creating technology for sustainable ways of living.

 In 2008, along with John Reed, she began working on climate technologies.
 In 2011, they raised seed capital from Primera Capital for Kiverdi, a biotechnology company that they founded that uses microbes to turn carbon dioxide and carbon-rich waste, such as wood and agricultural residue, into alternative fuels, protein replacements, oils, and biodegradable materials for applications such as food and agriculture.
 The technology is a space-age technology based on ideas by NASA in the 1960s and 1970s, for astronauts to use microbes called hydrogenotrophs to convert carbon dioxide in exhaled breath into nutrients.
 They started to grow the microbes in her lab, working with manufacturers to scale up their technology.
 In 2011 they received their first grant from the California Energy Commission and later received grants from the U.S. Department of Energy and formed partnerships with industrial manufacturers.
 Kiverdi now has over 40 patents granted or pending.
 Dyson and Reed went on to create Air Protein, which was established to focus on sustainable food production.
-Dyson serves as the CEO of Air Protein, which has been valued at more than $100 million.
+Dyson is the CEO of Air Protein, which has been valued at more than $100 million.